sathomas/jsDataV.is/src/text/ch4/01-tree-maps.md

 ### Step 2: Prepare the Data

 For our example we'll show the population of the United States divided by region and then, within each region, by state.
 The data is available from the [<span class="smcp">US</span> Census Bureau](http://www.census.gov/popest/data/state/totals/2012/index.html).
-We'll follow their convention and divide the country into four regions.
-The resulting JavaScript array could look like the snippet below.
+We'll follow its convention and divide the country into four regions.
+The resulting JavaScript array could look like the following snippet.

 ``` {.javascript .numberLines}
 census = [